 As the external solution is already specified, standadization participants and end-users would spend a big amount of time comparing and checking the stage2 definitions against the external specification; or they will simply ignore stage2.

-Recommendation: Do not define stage2 for external solutions.
+Recommendation: Produce a simplified stage2 specification for external solutions e.g. a reference to the relevant external specification.
 3.2.3 Usage of Stage 3

-As the external solution is already documented and implemented there is no need for a stage 3 specification.
+As the external solution is already documented and implemented there is not much need for a stage 3 specification.
 Anything we do risks duplication and inconsistency with the external specifications and implementations.

-Recommendation: Do not define stage3 for external solutions.
-Replace the stage3 specification with references to the relevant external specification.
+Recommendation: Produce a simplified stage3 specification for external solutions e.g. a reference to the relevant external specification.

 3.2.4 External solution examples